-Investor sentiment or confidence can cause the market to go up or down, which can cause stock prices to rise or fall.
+Investor sentiment or confidence can cause the market to go up or down.
+This can cause stock prices to rise or fall.
 The general direction that the stock market takes can affect the value of a stock.
 There are two types of broad descriptions for the market:

 If it looks like the economy is going to expand, stock prices may rise.
 Investors may buy more stocks thinking they will see future profits and higher stock prices.
 If the economic outlook is uncertain, investors may reduce their buying or start selling.

 InflationInflation A rise in the cost of goods and services over a set period of time.
 This means a dollar can buy fewer goods over time.
 In most cases, inflation is measured by the Consumer Price Index.+ read full definition

 Inflation means higher consumer prices.
 This often slows sales and reduces profits.
 Higher prices will also often lead to higher interest rates.
 For example, the Bank of Canada may raise interest rates to slow down inflation.
 These changes will tend to bring down stock prices.
 Commodities, however, may do better with inflation, so their prices may rise.

 DeflationDeflation A drop in the cost of goods and services over time.
 Often happens when the supply of money or credit shrinks, or when consumers or government cut spending.
 This means the same number of dollars will buy more.+ read full definition